 Energy sector development in developing and middle-income countries is a strategic priority for USTDA.
 The agency works closely with the U.S. private sector to identify and support activities that generate measurable commercial and developmental results across a wide range of activities, including diversification of energy sources and development of clean, renewable and alternative fuels.
 USTDA also focuses on deploying commercially viable U.S. technologies that promote energy efficiency; power generation, transmission, and distribution; transport to market of new oil and gas reserves; and refining capacity and quality.

 The following is an illustrative list of USTDA-supported projects:

-Colombia 20 MW Waste-to-Energy Plant at El Guacal Landfill: USTDA funded a feasibility study grant for a 20 MW waste-to-energy (WTE) plant near the city of Medellin in the Colombian department of Antioquia.
+USTDA funded a feasibility study grant for a 20 MW waste-to-energy (WTE) plant near the city of Medellín in the Colombian department of Antioquia.
 The proposed plant addresses one of the most pressing challenges for the Colombian government: improving sustainable waste management for municipal solid waste.
 Project implementation will also reduce the consumption of fossil fuels and emissions of greenhouse gases by preventing methane emissions from solid waste and decreasing the need for energy produced by conventional coal and natural gas-powered plants.

 Download the latest version of Adobe Reader here.